albertw1706/rna_seq_project_group_5/README.md

 Table 1.
 Sample Metadata Information

-## Sequencing Data Quality Control and Mapping
+## Sequencing Data Quality Control and Genome Assembly
 Start with running FastQC to check the quality of the sequencing data by running [qc.slurm](scripts/QC/qc.slurm).

 Once all the reports from each samples were obtained, run [multi-qc.slurm](scripts/QC/multi-qc.slurm) to run MultiQC that makes all the html report files into one single html report file.

-## Read Alignment and Gene Count Quantification

 After checking the quality of the sequencing data, collect the reference genome and GTF file by running : wget https://ftp.ensembl.org/pub/release-113/fasta/mus_musculus/dna/Mus_musculus.GRCm39.dna.primary_assembly.fa.gz